ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### NullCipher is insecure

 Indica inseguranças relacionadas à NullCipher.
-A mensagem que aparece é esta:

 > _The NullCipher is rarely used intentionally in production applications.
 It implements the Cipher interface by returning ciphertext identical to the supplied plaintext.
 In a few contexts, such as testing, a NullCipher may be appropriate.
 For more information checkout the CWE-704 \(_[_https://cwe.mitre.org/data/definitions/704.html_](https://cwe.mitre.org/data/definitions/704.html)_\) advisory._